Azure/Service-Fabric-Troubleshooting-Guides/Cluster/How to Export Service Fabric Managed Cluster Configuration.md

 ## Overview

-There are different methods available to export current state of a Service Fabric Managed Cluster.
+There are different methods available to export current configuration of a Service Fabric Managed Cluster.
 The following describes processes for using Azure portal and PowerShell with 'Az' Azure module.
 These processes can be used for Disaster Recovery, Redeployment, or as a base cluster template for duplication.
+This process does not save / export application data.
+Service Fabric Backup and Restore API provides functionality to backup application data.
+See document [Periodic backup and restore](https://docs.microsoft.com/azure/service-fabric/service-fabric-backuprestoreservice-quickstart-azurecluster) for more information.

 Service Fabric Managed clusters creates a secondary resource group that contains virtual machine scale sets (vmss), load balancer, storage, and network resources.
 This secondary resource group naming convention is 'SFC_\<cluster guid>'.
 This secondary resource group **does not** need to be exported.
 Exporting the main resource group containing the managed cluster is all that is required.